Front Range Fed

 • Chicken stock: Using chicken stock instead of water to cook the pasta noodles makes them extra flavorful and adds to the richness of the dish.

-• Heavy cream and parmesan cheese.
+• Heavy cream and Parmesan cheese.
 The cream and the cheese create a silky smooth sauce that coats the noodles and chicken.

 • Sun-dried tomatoes.
 Provides a sweet, tangy flavor that complements the creamy sauce.